Katie Schoepfer: Club

 On January 15, 2010, Schoepfer was selected in the third round (26th overall) of the 2010 WPS Draft by Sky Blue FC.
 Schoepfer made five appearances for Sky Blue during the 2010 season.
 Before the 2011 season, Schoepfer signed a contract with the Boston Breakers and made her first start against the Atlanta Beat on April 9, 2011.
 Schoepfer scored her first professional goal and 2011 #5 goal of the year for the WPS in just her third career start during the June 5 game against MagicJack (WPS).
 Schoepfer netted again against the Atlanta Beat (WPS) on July 10, 2011.

 On October 25, 2011, the Breakers announced that they had resigned Schoepfer for the 2012 season.
 New Breakers head coach Lisa Cole said of the signing, "Shoep is another young player who has a ton of potential...She was able to score important goals for us in limited minutes last season.
 We're looking for her to have breakout season as well," Cole said.
 "She can score lot of goals for us this year, something that we were missing last year."

 Schoepfer scored in the first ever WPSL Elite match against the ASA Chesapeake Charge on May 10, 2012, scoring the second goal in the 3–0 victory for the Breakers.
 Schoepfer finished the season with 7 goals and 6 assists.
 On February 7, 2013 the Breakers drafted Schoepfer with their second pick, the eleventh overall, in the 2013 NWSL Supplemental Draft.
 On February 18, the Breakers announced Schoepfer had officially signed with the team.

 International

 Schoepfer played for the United States U-23 women's national soccer team as well as the United States U-17 women's national soccer team.
 In 2009, Schoepfer scored nine goals in six games in all competitions for the U-23 team.
 She made her international debut on May 15, 2009 against the Northern Ireland U-23 national team and scored her first international goal in a 3–1 victory against the England U-23 national team on July 7, 2009.

 Coaching career

 On November 18, 2021, Schoepfer appointed by the United States Soccer Federation head coach of the United States girls' national under-15 soccer team.
+After two years with the U.S. girls' U-15 team, Schoepfer transitioned into the head coach role for the United States women's national under-17 soccer team.